 Though the two labs have different focuses and function independently, cross-talk and collaboration is always encouraged.
 Additionally, the members of both labs do many things together, such as the reading group, lab meetings, professional development, and social events.

-Interns must be undergraduates or students within 1 year of their graduation.
+Interns must be undergraduates or students who graduated after April 2018.
 They typically have interest in research on language and/or cognitive development, experience with research methods (especially in psychology or linguistics), confidence in interacting with families (especially in a professional setting), and excellent problem-solving and teamwork skills.
 Interns are from both U.S. and international schools.
 International students need to be fluent in English or be taking college-level classes in English.

 Please note that this internship is highly competitive.
 While there are no strict GPA requirements, successful candidates typically have a 3.5 or above on a 4.0 GPA scale.
 For the 2018 summer internship, we accepted 4% of the applicants.